Paulina004/CodePath-Cybersecurity-Work/README.md

 To deploy MHN-Admin, I used GCP.
 For the most part, I followed the steps CodePath provided.
 However, there were many issues I encountered when using Google Cloud that took a very long time for me to figure out and caused me to add additional steps to make the VM possible to deploy.
 For example, I found out that I could not create a GCP Free Tier account with my FAU Google school account; trying to create firewall rules with that account was impossible.
 I winded up completely deleting the project I had made with that account, and I instead redid the whole setup process with one of my personal Google accounts.
 This fixed the problem I had creating firewall rules, but then creating the VM also started causing problems.
 For many of the zones I configured, they kept saying that those zones' resource pools were exhuasted.
 After changing the region and zone for the instance about rouighly 10 times, I finally found one zone (us-west1-b) that worked.
 Once I got past this step, I was able to get the external IP and put this in a browser to prove that the MHN Admin application was working.

-Below is a gif that shows proof of the deployed MHN Admin page and also shows the command prompt and VM in Ubuntu that got me to deploying it.
+Above is a gif that shows proof of the deployed MHN Admin page and also shows the command prompt and VM in Ubuntu that got me to deploying it.

 ---